 • Within 2 weeks: pledge collection should be complete.
 Anything beyond 2 weeks loses 30 to 50 percent of pledged dollars.

 The thank-you note to sponsors goes out the Monday after the event with the walker count, total raised, and a 2-line beneficiary impact story.
-This is the single highest-leverage thing you do for next year.
+This is the single most valuable thing you do for next year.

 What nobody tells you